Lisa Cook: Career

-Federal Reserve nomination
+Federal Reserve Board of Governors (2021–present)

+Tenure

 In 2021, Senator Sherrod Brown reportedly pushed the Biden Administration to nominate Cook to serve on the Federal Reserve Board of Governors.
 President Biden officially nominated Cook to be a member of the Board of Governors on January 14, 2022.
-She is the first Black woman on the Federal Reserve's board.
+She is the first black woman on the Federal Reserve's board.

 Hearings were held on Cook's nomination before the Senate Banking Committee on February 3, 2022.
 On March 16, 2022, the committee deadlocked on Cook's nomination in a party-line vote, forcing the entire Senate to move to discharge her nomination out of the committee.
-On March 29, 2022, the United States Senate discharged her nomination from the Senate Banking Committee by a 50-49 vote.
-On April 26, 2022 the Senate attempted to invoke cloture on her nomination, but it was not agreed to by a 47-51 vote because Senators Chris Murphy and Ron Wyden contracted COVID-19 and were unable to vote.
+On March 29, 2022, the United States Senate discharged her nomination from the Senate Banking Committee by a 50–49 vote.
+On April 26, 2022, the Senate attempted to invoke cloture on her nomination, but it was not agreed to by a 47–51 vote because Senators Chris Murphy and Ron Wyden contracted COVID-19 and were unable to vote.
 No Senate Republican voted for her, characterizing her as unqualified and a left-wing extremist.
-On May 10, 2022, the Senate confirmed her nomination by a 51-50 vote, with Vice President Kamala Harris casting the tiebreaking vote, after cloture was invoked on her nomination by a 50-49 vote.
+On May 10, 2022, the Senate confirmed her nomination by a 51–50 vote, with Vice President Kamala Harris casting the tie-breaking vote, after cloture was invoked on her nomination by a 50–49 vote.

+In May 2023, Biden nominated Cook for a full 14-year term.
+Her nomination was confirmed by the Senate on September 6, 2023, by a 51–47 vote.